 “It gave me such a unique insight into current clinical processes occurring throughout Australia and overseas and it was great to be able to share knowledge and engage with colleagues and peers that you otherwise would not have the opportunity to,” concluded Luke.

-Luke is a Nurse Manager returning to study after nearly 20 years out of university to ensure his clinical practice is contemporary and evidenced-based.
+Luke is a Nurse Manager returning to study after 15 years out of university to ensure his clinical practice is contemporary and evidenced-based.

 I returned to study to ensure my clinical practice was contemporary and evidenced-based and since it had been almost two decades since I was at University, there was a lot to learn.